TheFabFab/ObservableLinq/README.md

 ### Project data between different domains

-Larger applications are often architectured in a layered manner (3-tier application, MVVM, etc.) The different domains can add new attributes, filters and sort criteria to your data.
+Larger applications are often architectured in multiple layers, across multiple tiers.
+The different layers can enrich data coming from another layer with new attributes, filters and sort criteria.

 Consider an editable data grid that contains personal data in an MVVM application.
 The model class will contain records with first name, last name, etc. Your view model might wrap the model object and have additional attributes, like 'IsEditing' and 'IsChanged'.
 Your UI layer will transform the view model into rows in the datagrid.